-The movie theater was so quiet we could hear the clicking of the projector.
-I guess because some of us were concentrating on the subtitles
+The movie theater was so quiet that whenever the dialogue went silent we could hear the clicking of the projector.
+I guess it was also because some of us were concentrating on the subtitles

 She said she knew some people who had seen this movie (I forgot the title) and she was able to sneak me in, even though it was rated R. (I told Mary that I thought ALL French movies were unrated, what did I know?).